Object-Oriented Programming

 Object-Oriented Language

-JUnit-passing solutions for OOP, multithreading, and Spring Boot assignments, with Big-O annotations on every method.
-The number-one cause of failed autograder submissions in undergraduate Data Structures II courses (Berkeley CS61B, U of T CSC263, U of Sydney INFO1113, NUS CS2030S, IIT Bombay CS213) is iterator invalidation after a mid-traversal HashMap put, the exact failure mode our tutors annotate inline.
-Verified CS graduates from Georgia Tech, U of Toronto, Manchester, NUS, EPFL Lausanne, and IIT, starting at $20 per task, 12-hour average turnaround.
+JUnit-passing solutions for object-oriented design, multithreading, and Spring Boot assignments, with Big-O annotations on every method.
+The single biggest grading deduction in a data structures assignment is the ConcurrentModificationException thrown after a mid-traversal HashMap put, the exact failure mode our tutors annotate inline with the List.copyOf fix.
+Verified CS graduates with JVM internals depth, from $20 per task, 12-hour average turnaround.

 Why Java

-JUnit-passing solutions for OOP, multithreading, and Spring Boot assignments, with Big-O annotations on every method.
-The number-one cause of failed autograder submissions in undergraduate Data Structures II courses (Berkeley CS61B, U of T CSC263, U of Sydney INFO1113, NUS CS2030S, IIT Bombay CS213) is iterator invalidation after a mid-traversal HashMap put, the exact failure mode our tutors annotate inline.
-Verified CS graduates from Georgia Tech, U of Toronto, Manchester, NUS, EPFL Lausanne, and IIT, starting at $20 per task, 12-hour average turnaround.
+JUnit-passing solutions for object-oriented design, multithreading, and Spring Boot assignments, with Big-O annotations on every method.
+The single biggest grading deduction in a data structures assignment is the ConcurrentModificationException thrown after a mid-traversal HashMap put, the exact failure mode our tutors annotate inline with the List.copyOf fix.
+Verified CS graduates with JVM internals depth, from $20 per task, 12-hour average turnaround.

 Topics covered